 Emmanuel Ngeh has a great passion—to help introduce others to Christ and disciple those already in Christ.
-“By God’s grace, I’ve worked with Campus Crusade for Christ ministry now for 18 years,” he says.
+“By God’s grace, I’ve worked with Cru ministry now for 18 years,” he says.
 “I started as a JESUS Film worker after graduating from college with a degree in engineering.
 Then I was the first campus director at the University of Buea in Cameroon.”

 From 2001-2008, he was the JESUS Film coordinator for Cameroon.
 “I saw 26 local languages translated, including my mother tongue – a fulfilled dream!”